akyolog/nifi-cluster/README.md

 Comparision criterieas

-- Support for Apache Nifi 2.x
+- Support for Apache Nifi 2.x --> Open
-- Performance
+- Performance --> Open
-- Installation comfortable & reliable
+- Installation comfortable & reliable --> Open but the installation guide is not reliable to follwo as one needs to do a lot of additional resaerch/google research in order to get the cluster up and running.
-- Configuration comfortable & reliable
+- Configuration comfortable & reliable --> Open

-### Archived
+## Archived

 Everything below this line is only for historical purposes.
 It is not part of the official documentation and it will be eventually deleted.
 -------------------------------------------------------------------